ShaunaGordon/shaunagordon.github.com/content/posts/2013-01-16-anatomy-of-an-octopress-theme.markdown

-title: "Anatomy of an Octopress Theme"
+title: Anatomy of an Octopress Theme
 date: 2013-01-16 01:14
 category: site
 tags: themes, html/css
 slug: anatomy-of-an-octopress-theme

+[TOC]

 As you can probably see, I've updated my theme to something a little less Octopress.
 I still have a few changes to make, such as getting a background image that fits a larger viewport.
 It probably also needs some polishing for things that I haven't run across yet, and deal with IE8 and below's lack of support for RGBA and media queries, and I might toy around with how it responds to different sizes (oh yeah, and tweak how lists in the content are laid out), but other than that, it's pretty much done.